Quantum circuit approximations and entanglement renormalization for the Dirac field in 1+1 dimensions: Hilbert pair wavelets

 for all~$\omega\in\RR$.
 The Fourier transform of the scaling function can be expressed as an infinite product of evaluations of the scaling filter:

 In particular, it is bounded by one, i.e., $\lVert\hat\phi\rVert_\infty=1$.
 It is also useful to note that the wavelet function averages to zero, i.e., $\int_{-\infty}^\infty \psi(x) dx = 0$.

 Throughout this article, we will always work with filters of \emph{finite length} (the length of a sequence~$f\in\ell^2(\ZZ)$ is defined as the minimal number~$M$ such that~$f$ is supported on~$M$ consecutive sites).
 Specifically, we will assume that the support of the scaling filter is~$\{0,\dots,M-1\}$.
 In the signal processing literature, such filters are called finite impulse response~(FIR) filters with $M$~taps.
 It is clear from \cref{eq:wavelet from scaling filter} that in this case the wavelet filter is supported in~$\{2-M,\dots,1\}$, hence has finite length~$M$ as well.
 If the filters have finite length then the wavelet and scaling functions are compactly supported on intervals of width~$M$~\cite[Prop~7.2]{mallat2008wavelet}.
-We now state a simple Lipschitz bound for the Fourier transforms of wavelet and scaling filters that we will need later.